kframework/javascript-semantics/README.md

 ## How to Run Semantics

-The following instructions are for standard Debian/Ubuntu distributions.
+The following instructions are for standard Debian/Ubuntu distributions, especially for Ubuntu 14.04 LTS 64-bit.

 ### 0. Install Basic Dependencies